jameskimmel/deSEC_DynDNS/README.md

 nano deSEC_DynDNS.sh
 ```
 ### Update logic of deSEC
-By default this script behaves like the default deSEC Upate URL.
+By default this script behaves like the deSEC Update URL.
 If there is an IPv4 or IPv6 detected, it will create A and/or AAAA record(s).
 On the other hand, if IPv4 or IPv isn't detected, it will remove the corresponding records!
 Yes, even records you manually created on the webGUI will be removed!